 The code lasts for 21 days and can only be used once.
 For me to look at the code I will need you to supply me the following information:

-I will also ask you to read a number plate at a distance of 20.5m with or without eyesight correction when we meet up for the first time.
+4. I will ask you to read a number plate at a distance of 20.5m with or without eyesight correction when we meet up for the first time.

 Before the Lesson: